 If you’re trying to attract a particular generation of renters to a property, you’ll first need to consider your target renter’s stage of life.
 At 18 to 23, most Generation Z-ers are looking for their first rental close to their school or work, and won’t be quite so picky when choosing a rental.
 In fact, more than half of Gen Z renters surveyed by Zillow said they’d be interested in choosing a furnished or partially furnished rental.

 On the other hand, Millennials and Gen X renters will have likely lived in quite a few rental properties and have a better idea as to what they want.
 Millennial and Gen X renters might be married, with their own children (Pew Research found that about 48% of Millennial women in 2016 were moms).
 They might be already considering leaving the rental market and purchasing a home as well.
 Experian reports that Millennials are officially making moves into homeownership, showing that the mortgage debt for this demographic rose up by 6.8% just within the past year.
 Realtor.com’s 2018 report also backs up this trend.

 As Baby Boomers hold a surprising 12% of the renter population, this demographic of renters is looking for flexibility.
 As CNBC put it, “Boomers are seeking something urban…They want to be close to where their kids and grandkids are.”
 Plus, they have the credit score to back it up.
 It’s no surprise that Baby Boomers have the highest credit score, at an average of 700 in 2017.

 Whether the properties in your portfolio fit in with the new kids on the block or a mix of generations, understanding the similarities and differences of these renters can help you hone in on your property’s marketing strategy.
 The better you understand your desired renters, the better you attract similar renters.

-Which generation is Let us know in the comments section!
+Which generation is your ideal renter?
+Let us know in the comments section!